substatica/gvas-converter/README.md

 **Q: I'm receiving errors when I run the converter, is there anything I can do?**
 A: If the errors are not related to locating your SAV file then the file is either too old, too new or contains unsupported structures.
-If this is the case than no, there is nothing you can do aside from fork this repository and update the converter.
+If this is the case then the short answer is no, there is nothing you can do aside from fork this repository and update the converter.

 **Q: How do I change a value in the original SAV file?**
 A: You can use a hex editor, such as [HxD](https://mh-nexus.de/en/hxd/) to change values in the SAV file.